Ultralight backpacking: History

 Ultralight backpacking was popularized by American rock climber Ray Jardine, whose 1992 book PCT Hiker's Handbook, later retitled as Beyond Backpacking in 1999, laid the foundations for many techniques that ultralight backpackers use today.
 Jardine claimed his first Pacific Crest Trail thru-hike was with a base weight of 5.7 kg, and by his third PCT thru-hike it was below 4.5 kg.

 Before modern equipment made it possible for ultralight hikers to buy most of their light-weight gear, there were hikers who adhered to an "ultralight" mentality.
 In the late 1800s, George W. Sears (a.k.a.
 "Nessmuk") hiked and paddled through the Appalachian territory with only a waxed canvas tarpaulin, walking stick / ridgepole, a small pan, and his trademark dual-bladed hatchet.
 He laid the foundations of ultra-light backpacking in his concise 1884 book, Woodcraft, which is still in print today.

 Another 'early pioneer' was Grandma Gatewood, who thru-hiked the Appalachian Trail in 1955 with only a duffel bag containing an army blanket, a plastic sheet, an umbrella, and other very simple gear that was much lighter than the heavy equipment common among hikers in those days.

+Industry and manufacturers

+In addition to individual practitioners, the development of ultralight backpacking has been influenced by small-scale specialized manufacturers, often referred to as "cottage manufacturers", producing lightweight gear in limited quantities.
+This segment has been particularly prominent in the United States, where the ultralight movement originated and where long-distance trails such as the Pacific Crest Trail and Appalachian Trail have supported demand for minimalist equipment.
+As a result, many well-known cottage manufacturers are based in the U.S. In Europe, similar manufacturers exist but are fewer in number and more regionally distributed.
+European companies often emphasize durability and performance in varied alpine and climatic conditions, reflecting differences in terrain and usage patterns.
+Access to this type of equipment in Europe is also shaped by specialized retailers, which aggregate products from both domestic and international manufacturers and make them available within the European market.
+These regional distinctions contribute to differing design approaches, availability, and product characteristics within the global ultralight gear market.